Chromatin Remodeling and Gene Activation

 Measuring genome accessibility in living cells

-Our data demonstrate that nucleosomes are in a continuous state of flux in living cells, but static in nuclei, presumably resulting from loss of critical factors during isolation.
+Our data demonstrate that nucleosomes are in a continuous state of flux in living cells, but static in nuclei, presumably because of the loss of critical factors during isolation.
 This flux may involve nucleosome sliding, nucleosome removal and replacement, and/or nucleosome conformational changes, catalyzed by ATP–dependent chromatin remodelers (Figure 2).
 We propose that the various remodelers compete with one another in vivo, continually moving nucleosomes to different positions, resulting in a nucleosome flux that renders the yeast genome essentially transparent to transcription factors and other DNA–binding proteins.
-Our observations have profound implications for the chromatin field, requiring a re-examination of the roles of the chromatin remodelers in gene regulation, and of the extent to which packaging the genome into nucleosomes is actually repressive.
-A revised manuscript describing our data has been submitted.
-Currently, we are extending our studies to human cell lines.

 We propose that nucleosomes are stationary in nuclei, protecting the DNA they contain (top panel).
 The Dam DNA methyltransferase only methylates the short stretches of linker DNA between regularly spaced nucleosomes.
 However, in living cells, Dam methylates virtually the entire genome (bottom panel), because the nucleosomes are in flux.
 Nucleosomes may be continuously removed and replaced, or shunted from side to side, or opened up, as shown, resulting in DNA exposure and methylation.
 We propose that the flux is generated by the competing activities of the various ATP–dependent chromatin remodelers (such as RSC, SWI/SNF, ISW1, and CHD1).
+Adapted from Reference 3.

 Collaborators